Austrian-Greek Music 2025: Mikis Theodorakis - Franz Schubert - Werner Schulze

 Admission free

-On the occasion of the celebration of the 100th anniversary of the birth of the Greek composer Mikis Theodorakis (1925-2025), and in frame of the Austrian-Greek Music Summer 2025, an initiative of the Austrian Embassy in Athens, the 2nd Golfo Festival in collaboration with the Centre for Music - Culture "Hellenikon Idyllion", and the Theatre Laboratory of Drama & Speech (ESPLo) of the Department of Theatre Studies - University of Patras, organize in Patras, Akrata, and Selianitika three concerts - tributes to Mikis Theodorakis, with three parallel musical references to Franz Schubert.
+On the occasion of the celebration of the 100th anniversary of the birth of the Greek composer Mikis Theodorakis (1925-2025), and in frame of the Austrian-Greek Music Summer 2025, an initiative of the Austrian Embassy in Athens, the 2nd Golfo Festival in collaboration with the Centre for Music - Culture "Hellenikon Idyllion", and the Theatre Laboratory of Drama & Speech (ESPLo) of the Department of Theatre Studies - University of Patras, organize in Patras and Selianitika three concerts - tributes to Mikis Theodorakis, with parallel musical references to Franz Schubert and Werner Schulze.

 The Vienna-based FRESCO Quartet, joining with the Greek cellist Lucia Loulaki, will present some brilliant compositions by Mikis Theodorakis, Franz Schubert, and Werner Schulze.